 Keija Parssinen was born in Saudi Arabia and lived there for twelve years as a third-generation expatriate.
 She is a graduate of Princeton University and the Iowa Writers' Workshop, where she received a Truman Capote fellowship, a Teaching and Writing fellowship, and a Michener-Copernicus award for her first novel, The Ruins of Us, forthcoming from Harper Perennial in North America and Faber & Faber in the UK, Ireland, South Africa, and Australia in January 2012.
 Here she talks about the gold bracelets her mother gave her when her family left Saudi Arabia and moved to the United States.

 Tell us about the books you’ve finished reading with your comments and a rating of 1 to 5 stars.
-During the contest period from July 26th to August 9th at noon ET, three lucky readers each will be randomly chosen to win a copy of HOUSE OF GLASS by Sarah Pekkanen and WHAT HAVE YOU DONE? by Shari Lapena.
+During the contest period from March 28th to April 11th at noon ET, three lucky readers each will be randomly chosen to win a copy of HEARTWOOD by Amity Gaige and THE MAID'S SECRET: A Maid Novel by Nita Prose.

 The Book Report, Inc.